NavidDastgir/Micromechanical-Modeling-of-Magneto-Electro-Elastic-Composites/README.md

 # Micromechanical Modeling of MEE Composites: The Role of Graphene Nanoplatelets

-This repository contains the MATLAB implementation for the micromechanical modeling of **Magneto-Electro-Elastic (MEE)** multiphase composites.
+This repository contains the Abaqus script and MATLAB implementation for the micromechanical modeling of **Magneto-Electro-Elastic (MEE)** multiphase composites.
 The code investigates the functional role of **Graphene Nanoplatelets (GNPs)** in enhancing the coupled properties of Cobalt Ferrite/Barium Titanate polymer-matrix composites.
+In the first step, the mechanical properties of the GNPs/PDMS composite are predicted using the finite element method implemented in Abaqus.
+Subsequently, spherical piezoelectric and piezomagnetic fillers are incorporated into the composite, and the coupled mechanical and electromagnetic properties are evaluated using the Mori–Tanaka homogenization method in MATLAB.
 ## 📄 Project Overview
 This project utilizes the **Mori-Tanaka mean-field homogenization method** to predict the effective material properties of a complex multi-phase composite consisting of:
 1.  **Matrix:** Polymer (e.g., PDMS)